 You can pay the DBKL saman at any DBKL branch.

-Check out www.dbkl.gov.my for the DBKL branch office address and contact numbers.
+Check out www.dbkl.gov.my for the DBKL payment counter location address and contact numbers.

 The next day, I had to take time off work due to tyre puncture (talk about bad fortune happening to my car) so after fixing the tyre I went over to TTDI branch.